People Like You (song)

 "People Like You" was released as a lead single in January 1967, backed by Nelson Riddle's arrangements, and became Eddie Fisher's final entry on the Billboard Hot 100.
+The song was written by Eddie Snyder and Larry Kusik, and the recording session was produced by Al Schmitt.

 Background

-In 1966 Fisher came back to the charts with his hit single "Games That Lovers Play", which peaked at No. 2 on the Billboard Easy Listening.
-After the success RCA Victor quickly started rushing out his next album and single.
+In 1966 Fisher came back to the charts with his hit single "Games That Lovers Play" written by Eddie Snyder and Larry Kusik, which peaked at No. 2 on the US Billboard Easy Listening chart.
+After the success RCA Victor quickly started rushing out his next single, with it being written by the same writers.

-Overview
+Release and chart performance

+"People Like You" was released as a seven-inch single in January 1967 by RCA Victor Records.
+It was backed by a slower-paced song, "Come Love!" on the B-side.
+The picture taken for the single cover was cropped from his Games That Lovers Play album's cover, showing the rushed-nature of the single.

-The single debuted on the Easy Listening chart on the 28th of January that year, and peaked at No. 4 almost a month later.
+The single debuted on the Billboard Easy Listening chart on the 28th of January that year, and peaked at No. 4 almost a month later.
 It also reached No. 97 on the Billboard Hot 100, in which it stayed for 3 weeks.
 On Cash Box's Top 100 chart, it peaked at No. 74 during a 6-week stay.
 On Record Worlds Top 100 Pops it peaked at No. 61, and on their newly created Top Non-Rock chart "People Like You" debuted at No. 23 and peaked at No. 5 after a month and a half.
 The single got No. 36 in the year-end charts of the AC chart in 1967.
 It was his last major hit, with the last minor hit being recorded the same year.

-Cover art

-The picture taken for the single cover has the same winter background as in his Games That Lovers Play album's cover, and with him doing the same pose.